Li Feng (sinologist)

 Li Feng (李峰 (Lǐ Fēng); born 1962), or Feng Li, is a professor of Early Chinese History and Archaeology at Columbia University, where he is director of graduate studies for the Department of East Asian Languages and Culture.
 He received his MA in 1986 from the Institute of Archaeology, Chinese Academy of Social Sciences, and his Ph.D. in 2000 from the University of Chicago.
 He also did Ph.D. work in the University of Tokyo (1991).
 He is both a field archaeologist and an historian of Early China with primary interest in bronze inscriptions of the Shang-Zhou period.
+Additionally, his first collaborative archaeological project in China sought Guicheng city of the Bronze Age Shandong Province.
 Li founded the Columbia Early China Seminar in 2002, and directed Columbia's first archaeological field project in China, in the Shandong Peninsula, in 2006–2011.

 When sinologist Cho-yun Hsu's Western Chou Civilization (1988) was reprinted in Chinese in 2012, Hsu invited Li Feng to write a chapter-length postscript to update the book with new discoveries made in the intervening decades.
 In his preface, Hsu praised Li's expertise in both field archaeology and traditional history, and expressed his hope that Li would one day write a new history of the Zhou (Chou) dynasty to supersede his work.